Challenge Coins are up for purchase!

 You can pre-order them here and pick them up a the Re-dedication Ceremony or at The Eccles Art Center.

 They will also be available for purchase at the Re-dedication Ceremony.

 The Doughboy Statue in its original location on the balcony of the American Legion Post on 24th street in Ogden, circa 1920.

+The event will take place on Saturday, November 10th, 2018, which is the 100-year anniversary of the signing of the armistice that ended fighting on the Western Front during WWI.
 In cooperation with Ogden City and the American Legion, and with help from RAMP funding, the Weber County Heritage Foundation has fully restored the statue, including cleaning and repairing the bronze, recreating and replacing the lost helmet and rifle bolt as well as repairing the joint, and applying a new bronze patina.
 Another component of the restoration included removing of the crumbling concrete dais and replacing it with a new granite monolith.

 The statue, sculpted by Gilbert P. Risvold was originally dedicated in the 1920s.
 It stood previously on the balcony of the old American Legion Post on 24th Street in Ogden and was moved to the Ogden City Cemetery shortly after World War II.